 A healthy dessert that is easily made vegan, these sweet potato chocolate chip cookies are also gluten-free and contain no refined sugar (perfect for you fitness fanatics!)

-I said yesterday that today’s chocolate chip cookies would be even stranger than the avocado chocolate chip cookies!
+I said yesterday that today's chocolate chip cookies would be even stranger than the avocado chocolate chip cookies!
 But I cannot believe how well they turned out!
-Probably one of my favourite cookies and even though I am not very health-crazy, I would make them just for the flavours.
+Probably one of my favorite cookies and even though I am not very health-crazy, I would make them just for the flavors.
 I am talking about sweet potato chocolate chip cookies!

 Once again, the crunch factor isn’t there, but I think I am a huge fan of soft cookies.
 These cookies were shockingly delicious and I was so happy with how they turned out.